bsaavedrabo/Prework_iOS_Codepath/README.md

 **basic app** is an app that shows my basic info

-Time spent: 30 mins spent in total
+Time spent: 1 hour spent in total

 ## Required Features